spotaws/vstruct/README.md

 ### 2.1 Numeric Precision ###

 When reading and writing numeric formats, vstruct is inherently limited by lua's number format, which is by default the IEEE 754 double.
-What this means in practice is that formats `i`, `u`, `c`, and `p` (see section 6) may be subject to data loss, if they contain more than 52 significant bits.
+What this means in practice is that formats `i`, `u`, `c`, and `p` (see [Data Items](#6-data-items)) may be subject to data loss, if they contain more than 52 significant bits.
 (The same is true of numeric constants declared in Lua itself, of course, and other libraries which store values in lua numbers).
 In other words - be careful when manipulating data, especially 64-bit ints, that may not fit in Lua's native types.

 Formats not listed above are not subject to this limitation, as they either do not use Lua numbers at all, or do so only in ways that are guaranteed to be lossless.